jiangninghao/Udacity_Project1/README.md

 This is for the first project in Udacity Data Scientist nanodegree.
 Below is the table of contents for this file:
 1. Motivation of the project
 2. Python library list
+3. Data source
-3. Dataset description
+4. Dataset description
-4. Functions applied
+5. Functions applied
-5. Summary of the findings
+6. Summary of the results

 ## Motivation of the project